11 Things You Should Never Clean with Baking Soda

 Baking soda is great to use when cleaning cooktops but avoid using it if you have a smooth top made of ceramic glass.
 “It can easily scratch the cooktop and leaves a white film that is hard to remove,” says Franco.
 If you accidentally use baking soda, vinegar will remove the white film.
 You also don’t need baking soda to clean your oven: here is the easiest way to clean your oven without scrubbing.

 You should never use baking soda to clean any marble or quartz surfaces.
 Over time, baking soda will cause damage to the upper protective layer and eventually leave scratches on the marble or quartz.
 “Some websites recommend using baking soda on these surfaces, but stone manufacturers warn against it because they realize the potential damage that can be caused in the long run,” says Prenter.
-If what you’re cleaning isn’t on this list, here are the best baking soda and vinegar cleaning solutions.

 Baking soda can be too hard on some finishes or sealants on wood furniture.
 Cameron says that using it for cleaning can wear away the sealant, ruining the furniture.
 She suggests using a diluted dish soap mixture instead, likely one of the secrets of people who always have a clean house.